alfiecg24/alfiecg24/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **my Swift Student Challenge submission (available soon here on GitHub)**
+- 🔭 I’m currently working on **my exams - taking a break from projects**

 - 🌱 I’m currently learning to program in **C, ARM64 Assembly**